pyeventsourcing/eventsourcing/README.md

 ```

-If you want to model other domain events, simply: declare them on the entity class along with the Create,
-AttributeChanged, and Discarded events; extend the EventSourcedEntity.mutator() method to apply the
-events to entities, by changing the state of the entity; and implement methods on the entity which generate,
-apply, and publish the domain events.

 Next, define a factory method that returns new entity instances.
 Rather than directly constructing the entity object
 instance, it should firstly instantiate a "created" domain event, and then call the mutator to obtain
 an entity object instance.
 The factory method then publishes the event (for example, so that it might be
 saved into the event store by the persistence subscriber) and returns the entity to the caller.

 In the example below, the factory method is a module level function which firstly instantiates the
-Example Created domain event.
-The Example class's mutator is invoked with the Created event, which returns an
+'Created' domain event.
+The Example's mutator is invoked with the Created event, which returns an
 Example entity instance.
 The Example class inherits a mutator that can handle the Created, AttributeChanged,
 and Discarded events.
-The mutator could have been extended (or replaced) on the Example class, to handle other events,
+(The mutator could have been extended to handle other events, but for simplicity there
-but for simplicity there aren't any events defined in this example that the default mutator can't handle.
+aren't any events defined in this example that the default mutator can't handle.)
 Once the
-Example entity has been instantiated, the Created event is published, and the new domain entity is returned to the
+Example entity has been instantiated by the mutator, the Created event is published, and the new domain entity
-caller of the factory method.
+is returned to the caller of the factory method.

 ```python
 from eventsourcing.domain.model.events import publish